Becoming an Automotive Technician or Mechanic in Iowa

 Auto mechanics in Iowa work in a variety of settings and environments, from independent auto shops to large dealerships.
 Mechanics should expect to use a host of tools and technology, including lifts, ladders, wrenches, and diagnostic equipment.
 Additionally, they must have knowledge of the various types of engines and components used in cars and trucks.
 Safety is paramount in the automotive industry, as mechanics are often dealing with hazardous materials such as oil and solvents.

-- Occupational Outlook Handbook, 2022 Edition, Bureau of Labor Statistics, U.S. Department of Labor, https://www.bls.gov/ooh/installation-maintenance-and-repair/automotive-service-technicians-and-mechanics.htm
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wage Statistics, May 2025, https://www.bls.gov/ooh/installation-maintenance-and-repair/automotive-service-technicians-and-mechanics.htm